BORN: May 24th, 1990, Middletown, CT

 In his first season with the team in 2013, Logano earned one victory, two pole positions and 12 top-10 finishes.
 He enjoyed a breakout year in 2014, when he scored five wins, 16 top-five finishes, 22 top-10 results and led 993 laps of competition.
 Logano won a series-high six races in 2015, including the biggest event of the season – the Daytona 500.
 He went on to record five more victories, including an incredible sweep of the Playoff Round of 12 by winning at Charlotte, Kansas and Talladega.
 During the 2016 season, Logano won three races and made his second appearance in the Championship 4 at Homestead-Miami Speedway, as he finished second in the final Cup Series standings – his best-ever finish at that point of his career.
 Though he didn’t advance to the Playoffs in 2017, Logano still produced a race victory at Richmond and 10 top-five finishes.
 The disappointment of not making the post-season fueled the fire for the No. 22 team’s amazing run to the 2018 title.

-Away from the race track, Logano and his wife Brittany were honored with the 2018 Comcast Community Champion of the Year award in Miami for their charitable efforts with the Joey Logano Foundation.
-Entering 2021, the Foundation has contributed over $4.2 million to organizations that provide second chances to kids and young adults in crisis.
+Away from the racetrack, Logano and his wife Brittany were honored with the 2018 Comcast Community Champion of the Year award in Miami for their charitable efforts with the Joey Logano Foundation.
+Entering 2022, the Foundation has contributed over $4.6 million to organizations that provide second chances to kids and young adults in crisis.
 In addition to his charity work, Logano owns and operates Clutch Studios in Huntersville, NC, a state-of-the-art facility that the NASCAR industry continues to call home for partner production shoots and other commercial needs.

 During the COVID-19 pandemic of 2020, the Joey Logano Foundation partnered with Elevation Outreach on a $1 million disaster relief fund aimed at providing much needed supplies and meals to kids and young adults impacted by national shutdown.
-Logano also enjoys spending time with his wife Brittany and their two sons, Hudson and Jameson.
+Logano also partnered with a group to make an investment in Meriden, Conn. to repave and make other improvements to the Silver City Quarter Midget club facility, the track where Logano began his racing career.